Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 Before you go on your trip, purchase a travel medical insurance plan to cover the medical expenses of accidents or illnesses that can occur on your trip.
 Your domestic health insurance may not be valid abroad, or may provide only limited coverage.
 Hence, you need a plan to cover medical complications that can happen while traveling.

-Regardless of requirements, we still recommend that you get a travel medical insurance plan, because visiting Japan can leave you vulnerable to many ailments.
+Travel medical insurance is no longer legally required to enter Japan.
+But regardless of requirements, we still recommend that you get a travel medical insurance plan, because visiting Japan can leave you vulnerable to many ailments.

 Medical professionals in Saitama may ask for payment in full at the time of treatment, or concrete proof of ability to pay before they agree to treat you.
 Without travel medical insurance, you may have to pay out-of-pocket for all medical services.
 If you’re unable to pay, you risk both your health and significant debt.
 Hence, travel medical insurance is a must.